dchapyshev/dchapyshev.github.io/docs/building-windows.md

 title: Building for Windows
 ---

+**Attention!** A positive result is guaranteed only if the building instructions are strictly followed.
+Read each point carefully and strictly follow the instructions.
+If you do not follow any of the points of these instructions and the project is not builded, then it is entirely your fault.

 1. You must use Windows 10/11 x64 to build the project.
 Build in other versions of Windows is not guaranteed.

 2. Download and install [Visual Studio Community 2019](https://www.visualstudio.com/downloads).